Adrian Bejan & Constructal Law

 “For a finite-size system to persist in time (to live), it must evolve in such a way that it provides easier access to the imposed currents that flow through it.”

-The constructal law places the concepts of life, evolution, design and performance in physics, which is in the broadest scientific arena.
-The constructal law is the law of physics of life and evolution3-5.
+- Places the concepts of life, evolution, design and performance in physics, which is in the broadest scientific arena

 About Adrian Bejan

 Adrian Bejan's research covers engineering science and applied physics: thermodynamics, heat transfer, convection, design, and evolution in nature.

 Among many honors, the Benjamin Franklin Medal was awarded to him for thermodynamics and "constructal theory, which predicts natural design and its evolution in engineering, scientific, and social systems.”

 - A. Bejan, Constructal-theory network of conducting paths for cooling a heat generating volume.
 Int J. Heat Mass Transfer 40, 799-816 (1997) (published on 1 Nov.
 1996).

 - A. Bejan, Advanced Engineering Thermodynamics.
 2nd ed.
 (Wiley, New York, 1997).

 - T. Basak, The law of life: the bridge between Physics and Biology.
 Phys Life Rev 8, 249-252 (2011).